opencrvs/documentation/v1.8.0/developers/workflows/releasing.md

 - **Opens a pull request** to begin the release process.
 - **Updates `CHANGELOG.md`** heading with the specified version number.
 - **Modifies all `package.json` files** across the repository to reflect the new version.
+- **Creates a draft release** for core and countryconfig.

 ### Deployment to a Release Environment

-You can deploy a draft release to a dedicated release environment by running the [`Release - Provision Environment`](https://github.com/opencrvs/opencrvs-farajaland/blob/develop/.github/workflows/provision-release-environment.yml) workflow.
+You can deploy a draft release to a dedicated release environment by running the [`Release - Create Environment`](https://github.com/opencrvs/opencrvs-farajaland/actions/workflows/create-release-environment.yml) workflow.
 This workflow requires two input parameters:
-- **`Environment`**: A short identifier for the environment.
-  *Tip:* If you are creating a release for version `v1.9.0`, enter `v19` as the input.
-This will result in a deployment like `v19.opencrvs.dev`.
-  If you are releasing a patch version such as `v1.9.1`, you should still use `v19`.
-  New environments are created only for minor releases.
+- **Select the branch** from which you want to run the workflow.
 - **`Core image tag`**: The Docker image tag for, core that you want to deploy.

 {% hint style="warning" %}